laderast/exacloudTutorial/markdown/exacloud-tutorial.md

 3. Make your own folder in the `BioDSP/users/` folder.
 Copy the scripts, and example data into your folder.
 (Obviously, substitute your own username for USERNAME here).

 ```
-cd Users
+cd users
-#make your own directory in the /home/exacloud/lustre1/BioDSP/Users/ folder
+#make your own directory in the /home/exacloud/lustre1/BioDSP/users/ folder
 mkdir USERNAME
 #change to your user folder
 cd USERNAME